ICRAR/dlg_monitoring/src/prometheus/README.md

 INSTALLATION:
-For test purposes the whole system can be deployed in docker containers using the command 'docker_compose up' in the prometheus sub-directory.
+For test purposes the whole system can be deployed in docker containers using the command 'docker-compose up' in the prometheus sub-directory.
 Before running that command you will need to adjust the file prometheus/prometheus.yml to include the IP address of the host running the containers.
 Please refer to the description in that file.
 When executing the docker_compose command this will